cobya/cobya/README.md

 ### ✨ About me

 I'm Coby Allred, a software engineer in Microsoft's Open Source Engineering team.
 We work on making sure that open source usage within Microsoft is secure and compliant while remaining easy to manage for developers.
+Check out one of our newly released projects [microsoft/component-detection](https://github.com/microsoft/component-detection)!

 <!--
 **cobya/cobya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.